jonyw4/jonyw4/README.md

 ## Hi there, my name is Jonathan _(you can call me Jony 😁)_ 👋
-I am a Fullstack Developer specialized on Front-end.
+I am a Software Engineer specialized on Front-end.
 Started 10 years ago as an hobbie and now its my life.

 ❤ Loving to work with _Typescript, React, React Native and Nodejs_